dtcenter/ufs-case-studies/docs/source/2020DNRInversion.rst

       crontab 2020DNRInversion.crontab
   .. group-tab:: SRW.v1.0

-    The case runs are initialized at 12z Apr 29, 2020 with 90 hours forecasting.
+    The case was initialized at 12z Apr 29, 2020 and forecast to 90 hours.
 The app uses ``config.sh`` to define the runtime settings.
 The settings that need to be modified to set up the first cycle, last cycle, forecast length and cycle hour are listed below.

     .. code-block:: bash